fncokg/pandoc-tex-numbering/README.md

 It is recommended to decalre all your possible variables in the `prepare` function, and save them in the `doc.pandoc_tex_numbering:dict` object.
 This object will be automatically destroyed after the filter is executed.

+# FAQ

+- **Q**: Can the filter work with xxx packages?
+- **A**: It depends.
+If the package is supported by pandoc, then it should work.
+If not, you may need to a custom filter or reader to parse the LaTeX codes correctly.
+In the latter case, this is out of the scope of this filter.
+For example, the macro `\ce` in the `mhchem` package is not supported by pandoc, so we cannot parse the chemical equations correctly.

 # TODO

 There are some known issues and possible improvements:
 - [ ] Support multiple references in `cleveref` package.
-- [ ] Add empty cpation for figures and tables without captions (currently, they have no caption and therefore links to them cannot be located).
+- [ ] Add empty caption for figures and tables without captions (currently, they have no caption and therefore links to them cannot be located).
 - [ ] Support `align*` and other non-numbered environments.